-25. Supplementary financial information

-- There were no losses of public moneys or other public property through theft or default during the financial year (2002, nil). - There were no write offs of public money or other public property during the financial year (2002, nil). - There were no gifts of public property during the financial year (2002, nil). - There were no contingent liabilities as at 30 June 2003 (2002, nil). - There were no events occurring after the balance date at the end of the financial year. - The Commission had no related bodies during the financial year (2002 nil). - The Commission had no affiliated bodies during the financial year (2002, nil).
+- 27. Supplementary financial information - There were no losses of public moneys or other public property through theft or default during the financial year (2003, nil). - There were no write offs of public money or other public property during the financial year (2003, nil). - There were no gifts of public property during the financial year (2003, nil). - There were no contingent liabilities as at 30 June 2004 (2003, nil). - The Commission had no related bodies during the financial year (2003, nil). - The Commission had no affiliated bodies during the financial year (2003, nil).

-26. Explanatory Statement
+28. Explanatory Statement